-Chapters 104 and 105 of 2023 reestablished a commercial blue and flathead catfish finfish trotline license.
+DNR may issue the commercial blue and flathead catfish finfish trotline license.
 The license authorizes the holder to catch for sale blue and flathead catfish in the tidal waters of the State using a finfish trotline.
-Neither an applicant for the license nor a license holder must hold or obtain a tidal fish license.
 The annual license fee is \$15.
-The license is valid between September 1 and August 31.
+The license is valid between September 1 of each year and August 31 of the following year, inclusive.
+Neither an applicant for the license nor a license holder must hold a tidal fish license.